Concepts and terminology

 Networks and platforms for open science

 - cOAlition S is a network of international funders that promotes the implementation of open access to scientific publications.
-The Academy of Finland is a member of the network.
+The Research Council of Finland is a member of the network.
 COAlition S has developed the Plan S principles, which entered into force on 1 January 2021.
 In addition to the implementation of open access, cOAlition S promotes new ways of scientific publishing and the development of responsible research assessment.

 - FinELib is a consortium of Finnish higher education institutions, research institutes and public libraries whose mission is to secure and improve the availability of electronic resources.